rileyjmurray/sageopt/ROADMAP.md

 closely matches the cvxpy API in many ways, there are some imporant differences (for example, accessing the value of a Variable ``x`` with ``x.value`` versus ``x.value()``).
 These differences will have to be resolved.

+## Add support for more solvers (coniclifts)

+This is a medium-priority task.
+It can be done with virtually no changes to existing files.

+Once we have a cvxpy backend, we will have access to essentially all exponential-cone solvers that might be useful for SAGE relaxations.
+Until then, we need to add more solver interfaces to coniclifts.
+It should be easy to add support for both SCS and SuperSCS.

+## Add support for SDPs in MOSEK's coniclifts interface.

+This is a very low-priority task.

+Coniclifts currently allows users to create linear matrix inequality constraints, but existing solver interfaces do not allow these constraints.
+(So right now, a user can construct an SDP, but cannot solve an SDP.)